Website

-Half-centuries from Stuart Law and Michael Bevan before Spinner Shane Warne's four-wicket haul guided Australia thrilling 5-run victory over West Indies, despite a fighting knock from skipper Richie Richardson 49* and storm into the finals in a low-scoring thriller of the second semi-final of a Wills World Cup.
+Half-centuries from Stuart Law and Michael Bevan before Spinner Shane Warne's four-wicket haul guided Australia thrilling 5-run victory over West Indies, despite a fighting knock from skipper Richie Richardson 49* and storm into the finals in a high-voltage second semi-final encounter of a Wills World Cup.

 * Australia faced to finals against co-host Sri Lanka in the World Cup.